apify/apify-docs-v2/sources/platform/monitoring/actor_or_task_run_failure.md

 # [](#monitor-actor-or-task-runs-for-failure) Monitor actor or task runs for failure

+**A step-by-step monitoring tutorial that shows how you can receive notifications when an actor or task run fails or does not return enough results.**

+---

 This example walks you through setting up [monitoring](https://apify.com/apify/monitoring) for an [actor](../actors/index.md).
 The monitoring suite will send you notifications when the actor or task fails or returns too few results.

 ## [](#use-case) Use case